 A Scholar of Art & Religion

 My area of academic interest is the relationship of religion with modern and contemporary art.
-In large part, I focus on American art and most specifically my work is more often than not related to art that intersects with the Christian faith though that is not always the case.
+In large part, I focus on American art, and most specifically my work is more often than not related to art that intersects with the Christian faith though that is not always the case.
 I have done work on both Buddhist and Mormon influences on art.
-My background prior to coming to GTU was in studio art and art history.
+My background prior to working on my Ph.D. at the Graduate Theological Union was in studio art and art history.
 My initial plan was to work primarily with a more traditional art history methodology.
 But as my studies have progressed, I have developed a stronger interest in the philosophical and theological.
-While I plan to keep my major area as art history, during my course work I have taken more philosophy and theology courses than art history.
-I have discovered that philosophy and theology are both integral to my interests.
+While I kept my major area as art history, during my course work I took more philosophy and theology courses than art history.
+I discovered that philosophy and theology are both integral to my interests.

-In 2008, I took part in a cross cultural experience in Indonesia where eight art professors from North America interacted with working artists from across Asia and Oceania.
-On that trip there was a theologian from New Zealand who said, “Artists do Theology.”
-Initially I reacted rather strongly against the statement but over the years it has become a really important and enlightening statement for me.
+In 2008, I took part in a cross-cultural experience in Indonesia where eight art professors from North America interacted with working artists from across Asia and Oceania.
+On that trip, there was a theologian from New Zealand who said, “Artists do Theology.”
+Initially, I reacted rather strongly against the statement but over the years it has become an important and enlightening statement for me.
 I think the statement is true in a couple of ways.
 First, an artist’s oeuvre is reflective of the artist’s beliefs.
 Both the philosophy and theology of the artist will bleed through.
-Secondly, I believe that visual art is a language and that there are aspects of theology that may be better suited to expression through a visual language than through verbal language, as in word based not just spoken.
-For example, concept of the Glory of God potentially may be able to be better expressed through a large painting than through words.
+Secondly, I believe that visual art is a language and that there are aspects of theology that may be better suited to expression through a visual language than through verbal language, as in word-based not just spoken.
+For example, the concept of the Glory of God potentially may be able to be better expressed through a large painting than through words.
 At the very least, it may be better expressed to certain individuals who are more fluent and sensitive to visual communication.
 If this is true, artists become philosophers and theologians who are “speaking” in a different language.

 In my work, I tend to approach theology and philosophy in the same way as the ancients, with very little distinction.
-For me the difference between theology and philosophy has more to do with how the questions are asked than anything.
-For example, I am working on a piece for my philosophical aesthetics class in which I seek to systematize the relationship between the concepts of beauty, sublime, ugly, and pretty in a new light.
+For me, the difference between theology and philosophy has more to do with how the questions are asked than anything.
+For example, I am working on a piece that began in my philosophical aesthetics class and has become a part of my comprehensive exams in which I seek to systematize the relationship between the concepts of beauty, sublime, ugly, and pretty in a new light.
 I cannot divorce my theistic presuppositions from my work.
-However, my approach is not primarily Biblical or ecclesiastical so I tend to view it as philosophical rather than theological but for me those lines are very fluid.
+However, my approach is not primarily Biblical or ecclesiastical so I tend to view it as philosophical rather than theological but, for me, those lines are very fluid.
 My primary innovation in the paper is the addition of the category of “pretty.”
 This allows me to shift the definitions of the other terms so that they are, to me, more coherent.
 But, my work begins with some Thomistic concepts and incorporates both Kantian and Hegelian ideas, so while rooted in a theistic approach it draws heavily on the philosophical tradition.
 In the Thomistic tradition, beauty is defined as “that which when seen pleases.”
-Essentially I agree with this, but I distinguish between the intellectual delight caused by beauty and the sensual delight which is caused by the pretty.
-This conception allows for both for the “oughtness” that Kant describes in relation to beauty and the relativity inherent in the maxim, “beauty is in the eye of the beholder.”
-In my conception the pretty truly is in the eye of the beholder.
+Essentially I agree with this, but I distinguish between the intellectual delight caused by beauty and the sensual delight that is caused by the pretty.
+This conception allows for both the “oughtness” that Kant describes in relation to beauty and the relativity inherent in the maxim, “beauty is in the eye of the beholder.”
+In my conception, the pretty truly is in the eye of the beholder.
 It is completely subjective in the same way that the sensual pleasure that broccoli brings some and not others is subjective.
 It is rooted in personal taste.
 This conception also slightly shifts ugly to be the opposite of pretty rather than beauty since ugliness is conceptualized as that which causes sensual displeasure.
 The place where a theistic and spiritual element clearly remains in my system is with the sublime.
 The sublime is where transcendence is felt.
-Sublime pushes toward that which is beyond us and beyond the medium which is expressing it.
+Sublime pushes toward that which is beyond us and beyond the medium that is expressing it.
 Here I latch onto the Hegelian concept that sublime is where the content is beyond the form.
-Paintings of oceans, mountains, and the cross all have content which is beyond the medium.
+Paintings of oceans, mountains, and the cross all have content that is beyond the medium.